 Travel rewards experts recommend exploring general rewards cards that let you earn Chase Ultimate Rewards, American Express Membership Rewards and/or Citi ThankYou points, which allow you to transfer and redeem points with a variety of airlines or hotels.
 Then, just double check which cards offer the best bang for your miles buck for the airlines you need.
 For example, Chase works well if you tend to fly United, American Express and Delta pair well, and Citi has a partnership with Virgin Atlantic.

-Some general rewards cards currently offering generous sign-up or welcome bonuses to consider are Chase Sapphire Reserve ($450 annual fee with a $300 travel credit), Chase Sapphire Preferred ($95 annual fee, waived the first year) or The Platinum Card® from American Express ($550 annual fee with an annual $200 airline fee credit).
+Some general rewards cards currently offering generous sign-up or welcome bonuses to consider are Chase Sapphire Reserve ($450 annual fee with a $300 travel credit), Chase Sapphire Preferred Card ($95 annual fee) or The Platinum Card® from American Express ($550 annual fee with an annual $200 airline fee credit).